ValerieVirt/english-for-designers/04-Storytelling/Index.md

 In the end, we created a unified identity inspired by the tennis ball and its trajectory.
 Simple.
 Dynamic.
 Playful.
 Full of energy.
-A design that felt right not just for us, but for the people who love and live tennis.
+A design that felt right not just for us, but for the people who love tennis.

 ![Bez názvu-3](https://github.com/user-attachments/assets/b3253555-fd9a-46c5-8a56-a4631db37e3c)